-Encrypted backups of the full image of a file system are taken by remounting the encrypted volume without the encrypt option in read-only mode.
+2) Backups: Encrypted backups of the full image of a file system are taken by remounting the encrypted volume without the 'encrypt' option in read-only mode.
 Any backup software may be used for this purpose after turning off the incremental mode of operation.
 Because the cryptographic context of a file is dependent on the file system blocks containing it, the restore process must be applied using the full source image to the same target file system.
 Thus, TransCrypt disables the recovery of individual files to other file systems, preventing the leak of data from stolen backups.
-Also, it must be noted that FEKs are stored as tokens after encrypting them with the FSK, thus making them dependent on the file system.
-The FSK is itself stored encrypted in the superblock of the volume and must also be backed up along with the other parameters that are present in the superblock.
+Also, it must be noted that FEKs are stored as tokens generated after encrypting them with the FSK, thus making them dependent on the file system.
+The FSK is itself stored encrypted in the superblock of the volume and must also be backed up.